WJSoftware/wj-config/README.md

 7. The `environment` object is optional, freeing this name for custom use, if desired.
 8. The `environment` object, if included, can be stored in the optionally provided property name, also freeing the name for custom use.
-9. URL function creation is optional, not wasting processor time if none are needed or desired.
+9. URL function creation is optional, not wasting processor time if none are needed or desired, crazy as that sounds.
 10. If an environment object is created ahead of time, it can be given to the builder in order to preserve a bit more of that processing power.
 11. The URL building functions now URL-encode all values.
 12. The URL building functions now accept a query string-specific argument for dynamic query string building, something not found at all in v1.
 13. Debug your configuration easily:  Every value in the final configuration object can be traced to its data source.
-14. Because data sources work asynchronously, fetching configuration data is an option now.
+14. Because data sources work asynchronously, fetching configuration data from a server is an option now.